 - All students in the School of Engineering must register under Grade Option 1 for all courses in engineering, mathematics, and science except those offered only under Grade Option 2.

-- The student must have taken their last 30 semester hours through the School of Engineering at the University of Dayton.
+- The student must have taken their last 30 semester hours from the University of Dayton.

 The semester hours of credit required for graduation in each engineering curriculum administered by the School of Engineering are as follows: